formatjs/formatjs/docs/Getting-Started.md

 If you need to support older browsers, we recommend you do the following:

+1. Polyfill `Intl.NumberFormat` with https://github.com/andyearnshaw/Intl.js
+2. Polyfill `Intl.DateTimeFormat` with https://github.com/formatjs/date-time-format-timezone
-1. If you're supporting browsers that do not have [Intl.PluralRules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/PluralRules) (e.g IE11 & Safari 12-), include this [polyfill](https://www.npmjs.com/package/intl-pluralrules) in your build.
+3. If you're supporting browsers that do not have [Intl.PluralRules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/PluralRules) (e.g IE11 & Safari 12-), include this [polyfill](https://www.npmjs.com/package/intl-pluralrules) in your build.
-2. If you're supporting browsers that do not have [Intl.RelativeTimeFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RelativeTimeFormat) (e.g IE11, Edge, Safari 12-), include this [polyfill](https://www.npmjs.com/package/@formatjs/intl-relativetimeformat) in your build along with individual CLDR data for each locale you support.
+4. If you're supporting browsers that do not have [Intl.RelativeTimeFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RelativeTimeFormat) (e.g IE11, Edge, Safari 12-), include this [polyfill](https://www.npmjs.com/package/@formatjs/intl-relativetimeformat) in your build along with individual CLDR data for each locale you support.

 ```js
 if (!Intl.PluralRules) {